-Health Services Research, Part 5: Writing Survey Questions
+Health Services Research Survey

 The final major step in writing an excellent health services research survey is writing data collection questions that truly grasp the complexity of the assessment domains indicated by the statement of research purpose.
 While some clinical outcomes are easy to measure objectively, the other general types of outcomes we have discussed (behavioral, cognitive, and affective) must often be measured in more creative ways.
 Several strategies for creating data collection questions that can measure these assessment domains in greater complexity are available to survey designers.
 This entry discusses the multi-item scale, in particular.